How to Create a Positive Remote Interview Experience

 1. Master basic technical interviewing best practices

 With today’s competitive tech talent market, one mishap or error during the interview process is enough to turn off interested candidates.
-While conducting remote interviews, it’s crucial that you master the basic technical interviewing best practices to attract the interest of the right developers.
+While conducting remote job interviews, it’s crucial that you master the basic technical interviewing best practices to attract the interest of the right developers.

-Before phone or video interviews, use a skills assessment
+Before phone or video interviews, use a skills assessment.

-Requiring candidates to take a code assessment at the first stage of your remote interview process will cut down the number of applicants for high-volume roles and help you quickly identify which applicants should move on to the video conferencing stage.
+Requiring candidates to take a code assessment at the first stage of your remote interview process cuts down the number of applicants for high-volume roles and help you quickly identify which applicants should move on to the video conferencing stage.

-Position yourself as the candidate’s go-to contact
+Position yourself as the candidate’s go-to contact.

-So it’s crucial that you stay connected to the candidate throughout the entire interview process.
+So it’s crucial that you stay connected and communicative to the candidate throughout the entire interview process.

-To keep your interviewee in the loop and keep your role top of mind, reach out to them at every stage of the evaluation process.
-Simple gestures like uploading an email profile picture, hopping on quick phone calls, or sharing next steps via video calls will create a stronger bond between you and your candidates.
+To keep your candidates in the loop and your role top of mind, reach out to them at every stage of the evaluation process.
+Simple gestures like sharing some online interview preparation tips, hopping on quick phone calls, or scheduling regular updates will create a stronger bond between you and your candidates.